RememberOfLife/mirabel/README.md

   * engine has an option to enable auto search and auto move when certain players are playing
   * i.e. the engine always runs, but can be configured to only show hints when a certain player is playing
   * or configured to automatically start searching with timeout param, and also to automatically submit its move to the controller
-* ==> engine compatibility
-  * inbuilt engine works with everything
-  * e.g. uci-engine is a wrapper for an executable that can be specified via an option
 * ==> server concept
   * server is a class inside the project, can also be hosted locally or spun up locally for the network
   * supports guest login, but also user accounts